-Be aware that in addition to email and other forms of communication, the trader can give the option to the consumer to electronically fill in and submit either the model withdrawal form or any equivalent statement on the company's website.
-In these cases, the trader shall communicate to the consumer an acknowledgement of receipt of such a withdrawal on a durable medium without delay.
+Be aware that in addition to email and other forms of communication, you can give the option to the consumer to electronically fill in and submit either the model withdrawal form or any equivalent statement on the company's website.
+In these cases, you have to communicate to the consumer an acknowledgement of receipt of such a withdrawal on a durable medium without delay.